 Submissions should be 2-3 pages long, double-spaced, using the Times New Roman font of 12.
 While these can take on a "free write" feel, students are expected to submit papers that meet college level writing standards.
 Reflections are due by Sunday at 11:59pm at the end of their assigned week.
+The grading rubric for this assignment can be found on the Assignment Drop Box page of our Canvas course.

 REFLECTION TOPIC DUE POINTS AVAILABLE

 What I think it is Week Two 20 points

 Through My Lens Week Four 20 points

 Family Systems Week Six 20 points

-Advocacy & Systems of Care Week Eight 20 points

-Addiction & Mental Health Week Ten 20 points

 Soft Spots & Blind Spots Week Sixteen 20 points

-TOTAL OF 140 POINTS
+TOTAL OF 80 POINTS

 2. TEXTBOOK QUIZZES: There will be 2 of these over the semester.
-(50 pts each / 100 total) Students will be required to complete 2 quizzes for this course.
+(50 pts / 100 pts total) Students will be required to complete 2 quizzes for this course.
 While material in the assigned books will be discussed in class, in class lectures are designed to continue the conversation that students are exposed to through their reading.
 The quizzes are designed to provide an opportunity for students to demonstrate their understanding of our assigned readings for this course.
 Readings are assigned weekly throughout the semester.